Misclassification strips RMTs of the protections that are supposed to exist when workplace violence occurs.

 That’s not random.
 That’s a system producing predictable outcomes.

-What happens after an incident (this is where it really breaks)
+What happens after an incident?

 In a properly structured workplace: